Tallround3r/PerfectTime/documentation/TestPlan.md

 ### 1.2 Scope

-The scope of testing our project consist of three parts: Unit testing the JavaScript logic inside our React frontend, functional testing the ReactJS frontend and XXX third test variant
+The scope of testing our project consist of several parts:
+- Unit testing the JavaScript logic inside our React frontend, so that we can be sure our calculations and checks work properly
+- Functional testing the React frontend, so that the provided functions are proven to work and to test access levels of users.
+Also the UI the user interacts with is tested with these tests.
+- Installation testing to be sure that the automatic deployment of the appplication works.

 ### 1.3 Intended Audience